• Skip to primary navigation

 • Whip together 1 C mayo and all the mustard.
 If potato salad needs to be creamier, add the remaining ¼ C mayo.
 Mix into the potatoes.
 Now is the time to add extra salt if needed.
 Salt to taste.

 • Fold in the chopped eggs and relish.
 Chill for 1-3 hours before serving.
-Garnish with paprika and serve.
+Sprinkle with paprika for a little color and serve!

 Video